Fees, Tuition, Refunds, and Holds

 Semester Registration and Tuition Fees

-You will be charged and liable for registration and tuition fees and nonresident tuition (if applicable) for any and all classes in which you are enrolled on the first day of classes or subsequently add.
+You will be charged and liable for registration and tuition fees and nonresident tuition (if applicable) for all classes in which you are enrolled on the first day of classes or subsequently add.
 You will be able to add and drop classes within the first two weeks of classes without financial penalty as long as you remain enrolled in classes.
-If you drop all classes or withdraw from the university on or after the first day of classes, you will be liable for part or all registration and tuition fees depending upon your drop/withdrawal date.
+If you drop all classes or withdraw from the University on or after the first day of classes, you will be liable for part or all registration and tuition fees depending upon your drop/withdrawal date.
 Exceptions are granted only for compulsory U.S. military service.
 (See the Academic Calendar for dates and deadlines.)

 Registration Tuition Fees Owed when Additional Units Are Requested